logicxd/TicTacToeAI/README.md

 MiniMax is the idea of minimizing the opponent's maximum score.
 It goes like this:
  * Build the game tree.
 The static scores are determined at the leaf nodes.
- * Then start traversing backwards to the top of the tree.
+ * Start traversing back, passing scores to each parent nodes.
  * The bot node will pick the highest score from children.
  * The player node will pick the smallest score from children.